andyst-dev/push_swap-42/README.md

 - `Makefile` — builds the `push_swap` executable

 ## Mandatory part
-The mandatory part implements the `push_swap` program required by the subject.
+The mandatory part focuses on the sorting logic required to sort the input with the allowed stack operations.

 ### Program
-- `push_swap` — takes a list of integers as arguments, computes a valid sorting sequence, and prints the required operations to standard output
+- `push_swap` — takes a list of integers as arguments, computes a valid sorting sequence and prints the required operations to standard output

 ### Core behavior
 - validates input arguments